 kitchens & bathrooms

 Reconfiguring how rooms connect.
 Opening sightlines.
 Removing bottlenecks.
-Creating movement through the home that feels natural rather than forced without removing the walls that give it structure.
+Creating movement through the home that feels natural rather than forced.

 flow & circulation